Nikolas-Charalambidis/conference-talks/2022-java-days.md

   - **Executor services**:
     - `ExecutorService service = Executors.newVirtualThreadPerTaskExecutor();`
 - **Antipatterns**
-  - The virtual threads should not be pooled as long as they are lightweight and the pool management becomes an overhead compared to threads creations.
+  - The virtual threads should not be pooled as long as they are lightweight and the pool management becomes an overhead compared to threads creation.
 However, there is a new dedicated thread pool `ExecutorService`, though it's better to just create a thread and let the system handle it.
   - Do not use priorities with virtual threads.

 ### Impression ⭐⭐⭐⭐⭐